A-Fisk/actiPy/notes.md

 - lets do it all in dir - py file to create test_data, put in
 - just do in test dir, and use to run tests?

-### update environment
+### create test data
-- for now stick with conda
+- k now problem with import pingouin as conflict with numpy
-- take from LL-
-- okay done but don't know if it has broken everything
+- problem incompatible with numpy 2.0

 ## TODO
-- Update environment
-- update version number
 - Create test data
 - run on test data
 - Write docstring +/- basic usage